sassoftware/esp-studio-examples/Utilities/forwarding/README.md

 - The weatherReadings window is a Source window that reads the input file.
 - The convertTemp window is a Python window that performs the transformation.
 - The readingsFahrenheitInternal window is a Source window that receives the forwarded events and writes them to an output file.
+- The readingsFahrenheitExternal window is a Source window that receives the forwarded events and passes them downstream for aggregation.
 - The tempMinMax window is an aggregate window that collates the highest and lowest temperatures recorded at each weather station.
-- The readingsFahrenheitExternal window is a Source window that receives the forwarded events and writes them to an output file.

 **NOTE:** In SAS Event Stream Processing Studio, you can toggle between the two continuous queries to see all of the windows.
 At the top of your screen, select **external** from the drop down list.

 ## Internal Windows

+The internal contquery runs the temperature conversion and uses event forwarding to pass these events to a source window that saves the ouput to a file.

 ### internal/weatherReadings